ochestra-tech/cloud-opera/profile/README.md

-# Platform Design Specification
+#  Welcome to Ochestra

-## 1. Executive Summary
+## 1. Welcome to Ochestra

-This document outlines a high-level specification for a unified solution and comprehensive cloud -native application management platform - OCHESTRA.
+Ochestra is a unified solution and comprehensive cloud -native application management platform.
 The platform aims to address the complete lifecycle of cloud - native deployments, from k8's cluster management and observability to cost optimization and troubleshooting, enabling organizations to efficiently manage their containerized infrastructure at scale.

 ## 2. System Overview